Transforming-Climate-Action/Transforming-Climate-Action.github.io/docs/data-management-planning-guide/0-starting-a-data-management-plan.md

 ---------------- | -------------
 Project Details  | A high level overview of the project, including start an end dates, an absract, and information about the funding
 Contributors     | An overview of roles and responsibilities on the project, including the principal investigator, data management lead, project administrator, and any other key roles
 Plan overview    | An informational section providing a description of the key sections and an explanation of the purpose of a data management plan.
-Much of this information is echoed and expanded upon in [Data Management Plan Overview](data-management-plan-overview.md)
 Write Plan       | This is where the plan itself is written.
-An overview of the sections is available in the plan overview section above as well as on the [Data Management Plan Overview](data-management-plan-overview.md)
+An overview of the sections is available in the plan overview section above as well as on the [Data Management Plan Overview](1-write-plan-overview.md)
 Research Outputs | An overview of the specific outputs of the research.
 There are a variety of types of outputs including datasets and publications, but extending to include a broad swath of different output types
 Share            | A section for inviting others to access and edit your data management plan Download         | A section allowing the data management plan to be downloaded in a variety of formats